The minimally extended Varying Speed of Light (meVSL): Cosmology

-Thus, the redshift, $z$ in meVSL is the same as that of GR.
-This is important because the cosmological observations are expressed by using the redshift, not by the cosmic time.
-If the $z$ of any VSL model is different from that of GR, then one needs to reinterpret the observational data by using a new redshift obtained from that model.
+As a result, the meVSL model's redshift, $z$, is equal to GR's.
+It is significant because, rather than utilizing cosmic time, one uses the redshift to express cosmological observations.
+If the $z$ of any VSL model differs from that of GR, then one needs to reinterpret the observational data using a new redshift obtained from the corresponding model.
 In meVSL, as $\tc$ changes as a function of time, so does the frequency.
 One can use $\tc = \tnu \lambda$ where $\tnu = \tnu_0 a^{b/4}$ by using Eq.~\eqref{redshiftmp}.
 It means the wavelength is not changed.
 Also, one can investigate the so-called redshift drift, $\Delta z$, the source redshift changes during the time interval between the first and the second crest of light \cite{Loeb:1998bu}

-The redshift drift, $\Delta z$ in meVSL is the same as that of GR.
+The redshift drift, $\Delta z$, in the meVSL model is the same as that of GR.
 This result is different from other VSL models \cite{Balcerzak:2013kha}.